vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/185/09_ubhA_shaMsA.md

 title = "09"

 +++
-Geldner (/WG) take ūtī́as dual nom.
-(WG “beide Hilfen”), but Geldner allows the possibility of an instr. and Renou takes it as instr., as do I. I think it likely that Heaven and Earth have resurfaced here, in anticipation of their appearance in vss.
+Geldner (/Witzel Gotō) take ūtī́as dual nom.
+(Witzel Gotō “beide Hilfen”), but Geldner allows the possibility of an instr. and Renou takes it as instr., as do I. I think it likely that Heaven and Earth have resurfaced here, in anticipation of their appearance in vss.
 10-11, and they are the subj. of sacetām.